 Hep B can be either acute or chronic.
 An acute Hep B virus infection is a new, short-term illness.
 It occurs within the first 6 months after someone is exposed to the Hep B virus.
 Acute infection can (but not always will) lead to chronic infection.
 Chronic Hep B is a long-term illness that occurs when the Hep B virus remains in a person’s body.
 It is a serious disease that can result in long-term health problems, even death.

 Hep B is usually spread through blood, semen, or another bodily fluid from an infected person to an uninfected person.
 This can happen through a number of ways, including sexual contact and sharing needles, syringes, or other drug-injection equipment.
 An infected mother can also pass Hep B to her baby at birth.

 How Can I Prevent Hep B?

-The best way to prevent Hep B is by getting vaccinated and by avoiding drug use and following safer sexual practices.
-Safer sexual practices can include:
+Some of the best ways to prevent Hep B are by getting vaccinated, avoiding drug use, and following safer sexual practices.
+Safer sexual practices include:

 - Being in a monogamous relationship with a clean partner

 Hepatitis C is a contagious liver disease.
 It results from infection with the Hep C virus.
 It can range in severity.
 Some only have it for a few weeks.
 Some might have it develop into a chronic condition.